IAI Harop: History

+Harop was developed with an electro-optical sensor following the rich legacy of the IAI Harpy loitering munition which completely altered military strategies across the world beginning in the 1980s.

-Turkey may have been the launch customer for the Harop in 2005.
+Harop is used widely across the globe and has garnered many operational successes.
+Allegedly Turkey may have been the launch customer for the Harop in 2005.
 In October 2005, MBDA submitted the Harop (under the name "White Hawk") to the United Kingdom's Ministry of Defence for consideration as the system for the Ministry's Loitering Munition Capability Demonstration (LMCD) program, otherwise known as "Fire Shadow".
-The Harop was selected as one of the finalists but was rejected when the MoD decided that the contract should go to a British team.
+The Harop was selected as one of the finalists, but the UK MoD ultimately chose a locally-manufactured solution.

 In August 2007, the government of India was negotiating to purchase eight to ten Harop systems.
 In September 2009, the Indian Air Force announced that it will be inducting the Harop systems purchased for US$100 million "for up to 10 drones".
 The Harop was publicly unveiled to the world for the first time in India, in the lead-up to the Aero India 2009 show.
 In February 2019, the Indian Air Force decided to add another 54 Harop drones to its fleet of around 110 of these drones, which they had renamed P-4.
+The Harop was also bought by several unnamed customers and remains a key asset for country defense strategies.

 Combat history

-It was first used in combat by Azerbaijan in the Nagorno-Karabakh conflict in April 2016.
-IAI Harop drones operated by Azerbaijan were used to destroy buses of Armenian soldiers being transported to the frontline.
-The loitering drones were also reportedly used to destroy an Armenian command post.
-In April 2018, IAI systems were observed in a film made by the Azerbaijan Army, specifically the IAI Harop loitering munition system, resulting in criticism from the Armenian government concerning the supply of Israeli arms to the Azerbaijan Army.
-The Israeli Defense Forces Harop was also credited for destroying a Syrian Air Defence SA-22 Greyhound on 10 May 2018.
-It was also used by the Azerbaijan Air Force in the 2020 Nagorno-Karabakh conflict.
+Harop is most widely recognized for its combat effectiveness in Azerbaijan in the Nagorno-Karabakh conflict in April 2016.
+IAI Harop loitering munition was used with success to take out military threats in extremely difficult operating conditions, including freezing temperatures, shallow and steep dives, and GPS jammed zones.
 In 2020, Hikmet Hajiyev, an advisor to Azerbaijani President Ilham Aliyev, praised the effectiveness of the Harop in the 2020 Nagorno-Karabakh conflict.

+In addition to Nagorno-Karabakh, the Harop was also credited for destroying a Syrian Air Defence SA-22 Greyhound on 10 May 2018.

+On 9 December 2024, Harop was used in an attack on Syrian Armed Forces within Syria.

+2025 India–Pakistan conflict

+During the May-Conflict between India and Pakistan, India used multiple Israeli-origin drones, including Harop, to target military installations at Pakistani cities including Karachi, Lahore, and Rawalpindi.
+Pakistan claimed to have destroyed most of drones.